M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 1. Not dependent on other columns
 2. Can determine why a value is missing based on other values in the column/itself

-The columns for bans at a first glance is not dependent on any other columns, there are reasons for why a ban could be missing, mainly being that a player did not ban a champion when it was their turn to do so.
+The columns for bans, at first glance, are not dependent on any other columns.
+There are reasons why a ban could be missing, mainly being that a player did not ban a champion when it was their turn to do so.
 For example, if the jungler didn't ban a champion, then their ban would end up as Nan.

 A column that could help make this column be Missing at Random (MAR) instead of Not Missing at Random (NMAR) is documenting if a player banned a champion or not called `banned_champion`.
-This way, if a ban ends up as Nan, depending on the value in the `banned_champion` column it can be determined if it's missing because the player didn't ban or the data was not gathered.
+This way, if a ban ends up as Nan, depending on the value in the `banned_champion` column, it can be determined if it's missing because the player didn't ban or the data was not gathered.

 ### Missingness Dependency

 #### Void Grubs Missingness Dependency on `kills`
 Since `voidgrubs` surprisingly has missing values, finding out the missingness of `voidgrubs` is crucial in figuring out which columns could be used to help impute `voigrubs`.
 In the above section, [Missing Values](#missing-values), the missingness of `voidgrubs` was imputed with `kills`.
-In this section, it will show the permutation testing used to determine the dependency on kills.
+In this section it will show the permutation testing used to determine the dependency on kills.

 For this, the test statistic being used is Absolute Mean Difference (AMD) because `kills` is a numerical category, therefore AMD is better than Total Variation Distance (TVD), which is better for categorical distributions.